What is Rhinoplasty (Nose Job)?

 Plastic Surgeons individualize this type of surgery depending upon the nature of the problem and the needs and desires of the patient.
 Nasal Surgery is performed under both local and general anesthesia and takes from one to two hours, depending on the surgery.

-There are two main surgical approaches:
+Two main surgical approaches:

 - Closed: in which an incision is made inside the nose